meltzow/screenshots/README.md

        ````dart
        import 'package:screenshots/screenshots.dart';
        ````
-    2. Create the config at start of test
+    2. Get the `IntegrationTestWidgetsFlutterBinding`
        ````dart
-            final config = Config();
+       final binding = IntegrationTestWidgetsFlutterBinding.ensureInitialized() as IntegrationTestWidgetsFlutterBinding;
        ````
-    3. Throughout the test make calls to capture screenshots
+    3. Once in each test, you can make a call to capture a screenshot (make sure `lang` is part of the locales in the config)
        ````dart
-           await screenshot(driver, config, 'myscreenshot1');
+           await screenshot(binding, tester, lang, name);
        ````

 Note: make sure screenshot names are unique across all tests.